kyrie-edelweiss/edelweiss-archive/_pages/red-king-submission.md

 ---

-# Chapter Fifteen – The One Who Waits
+# Chapter Sixteen – The One Who Waits
 **ANOMALOUS CELESTIAL ACTIVITY:** Exo-Systemic Trajectory Detected
 **STATUS:** Infinite Acceleration Event in Progress

----

 **NEPTUNE**, the **APEX OF JUDGEMENT**, was silent as they passed sentence.